fahmigutawan/fahmigutawan/README.md

 Here are some ideas to get you started:

-- 🌱 I’m currently mastering my skills on Flutter and Jetpack Compose
+- 🌱 I’m currently mastering my skill on Flutter and Jetpack Compose
 - 👯 I’m looking for collaborative friends on Android Development
 - ⚡ Fun fact: "Android" is my middle name LOL.
 Naaah, just kidding hahaha